nayowl/PyBer_Analysis/README.md

 <sub>Figure 1 Summary DataFrame for Each City Type</sub>

-Figure 1 shows that the urban cities have the most amount for total rides and total drivers, which make the urban cities has the highest revenue compared to the other cities.
+Figure 1 shows that the urban cities have the most amount for total rides and total drivers, which showcases the urban cities generate the highest revenue compared to the other cities.
 On other hand, the average fare per ride and average fare per driver in urban cities is the lowest.
-This might indicate that the Pyber is a popular service in Urban cities as the total rides is the highest but the people in urban cities usually ride in shorter distance that makes the average fare is low.
+This might indicate that the Pyber is a popular service in Urban cities as the total rides is the highest but the people in urban cities usually ride in shorter distance that makes the average fare is lower.

-Suburban cities have the middle amount for all the field compared to rural and urban.
-Meanwhile, Rural cities had the lowest total rides, total rides and total fares.
-However, the average fare per ride and average fare per driver is the highest in the rural.
-This might indicate that PyBer is not that popular in rural cities, but people usually ride in longer distance compared to people in urban and suburban making the average fare is higher.
+Suburban cities have the middle amount of all the field compared to rural and urban.
+Meanwhile, Rural cities have the lowest total rides and total fares.
+However, the rural areas generate the highest average fare per ride and the average fare per driver.
+This might indicate that PyBer is not that popular in rural cities, but users usually ride in a longer distance compared to the ones in urban and suburban.

 A multiple chart as shown in Figure 2 created to help visualize the total fares data in each city type from January 2019 to April 2019.